Proportional Justified Representation: Introduction

-Multi-winner voting rules are often applied in scenarios in which the set of winners needs to represent the different opinions or preferences of the agents involved in the election.
-Thus, it is important to formulate axioms that capture our intuition about what it means for a set of winners to provide a faithful representation of voters' preferences \cite{Monr95a,dummet,black1958theory}. \citeauthor{aziz:aaai15}~\shortcite{aziz:aaai15,aziz:scw} have recently proposed two such axioms for approval-based multi-winner voting, namely {\it justified representation (JR)} and {\it extended justified representation (EJR)}.
-Intuitively, JR requires that a large enough group of agents with similar preferences is allocated at least one representative; EJR says that if this group is large enough and cohesive enough, it deserves not just one, but several representatives (see Section~\ref{sec:prel} for formal definitions).
-Similar axioms have been proposed for multi-winner voting rules with ranked ballots \cite{dummet,elkind:scw17}. \citeauthor{aziz:aaai15} show that for every collection of ballots there is a winning set that provides EJR; they then explore a number of popular multi-winner voting rules and show that several of them satisfy JR, but only one rule satisfies EJR.
+We build on the work of~\citet{aziz:scw}, who, in an influential paper, have proposed two representation axioms for approval-based multi-winner voting, namely, {\it justified representation (JR)} and {\it extended justified representation (EJR)}.
+Intuitively, JR requires that a large enough group of voters with similar preferences is allocated at least one representative; EJR says that if this group is large enough and cohesive enough, it deserves not just one, but several representatives (see Section~\ref{sec:prel} for formal definitions).
+Similar axioms have been proposed for multi-winner voting rules with ranked ballots \cite{dummett,elkind:scw17}. \citet{aziz:scw} show that for every collection of ballots there is a winning set that provides EJR; they then explore a number of popular multi-winner voting rules and show that several of these rules satisfy JR, but only one of them (namely, Proportional Approval Voting) satisfies EJR.

-Our first contribution in this paper is to answer a question left open by \citeauthor{aziz:aaai15} Specifically, \citeauthor{aziz:aaai15} prove that Reweighted Approval Voting (RAV)\footnote{In the journal version of their paper, \citeauthor{aziz:scw}~\shortcite{aziz:scw} refer to this rule as Sequential Approval Voting (SeqAV).} satisfies JR if the desired number of winners $k$ is $2$ but it fails JR if $k\ge 10$.
-We close this gap and prove that RAV satisfies JR if $k\le 5$ and fails JR if $k\ge 6$.
-Our proof proceeds by constructing and solving a linear program that establishes bounds on RAV scores.